OpenBfS/UncertRadio/README.md

 ## Known issues

-you tell us ;) ⇾ please use the issue tab or create a pull request.
+You tell us ;) -> please use the issue tab or create a pull request.
 We are grateful for every help.
 Please get involved.